radgrad/docusaurus2/docs/overview/goals.md

 RadGrad should help guide students based upon their specific interests and career goals toward an appropriate undergraduate degree experience.

-In addition, RadGrad must understand prerequisite requirements and other factors, such as the potential for an overloaded schedule, and warn the student away from problematic situations.

 To assess this goal, we can ask students if RadGrad helped guide them to an appropriate set of courses and opportunities.
 We can also log the presence of recommendations and warnings and see if the student responds to them.
 For example, when a warning is presented to the student, what percentage of the time does she take an action that removes the warning?
 When an opportunity is presented to a student, what percentage of the time does she add that opportunity to her degree plan?

 ## Improve student engagement